moutend/go-medium/README.md

 It's not recommended  but if you want to use self-issued token, set `clientID` and `clientSecret` blank.

-## Example
+`go-medium` doesn't provide a method for generating API token with client ID and client secret.
+However, it provides `Token` method which generates a new API token based off shortlive code and redirect URI.
+One way to generate API token with OAuth is launching the local web server and redirect HTTP request to that web server.

 In the following example, it demonstrates the steps below:

-- Initialize a client.
+- Initialize a client with self-issued token.
 - Get information about current authorized user.
 - Get publications owned by current authorized user.
 - Create an article as Markdown format.
-- Post the article to the first publication.
+- Post the article to the publication.

 ```go
 package main